 The TCL 4 Series looks similar to the TCL 4 Series/S434 Android 2020 with the way it upscales 1080p content, which is fantastic.

 The 65 inch model has an ADS panel, which is a type of IPS, similar to the Sony X80J.
-Unlike most other TVs, it uses an RGB subpixel layout, which helps with text clarity.
-The 50 and 85 inch models have VA panels, but since TCL doesn't advertise the panel type for the 43, 55, and 75 inch versions, it's unclear which panels they have.
+Unlike most other TVs, it uses an RGB subpixel layout, which helps deliver clear text from a PC.

 The gradient handling is just decent.
 There's noticeable banding with most colors, especially darker shades, noticeable in scenes with shades of similar colors, like in a sunset.
 Setting the Gradation Clear setting to 'Low' or 'High' does a decent job at reducing the banding with the test pattern and in real content, but it also causes the loss of fine details in high-quality content.